gcbel/cu-blog/README.md

-# Personal Blog
+# Private Blog

 ## Description

 Visit this site at https://gcbel.github.io/cu-blog/.

-In this project, I aimed to create a personal blog based on this reference provided by the Columbia University Full-Stack Bootcamp.
+In this project, I aimed to create a private blog usable by any webpage visitors, based on this reference provided by the Columbia University Full-Stack Bootcamp.

 ![Reference image](assets/images/reference-gif.gif)